-HARD Summer Music Festival is a fully accessible event, and we are dedicated to continually improving our efforts to ensure you have access to all the festival amenities.
+HARD Summer is an accessible event, and we are dedicated to continually improving our efforts to ensure you have access to all the event amenities.
 We welcome and encourage all feedback and suggestions from our patrons.
 The following explains the services provided this year.
-For any accessibility-related questions please contact us and we will do our best to help you have an awesome experience.
+For any accessibility-related questions please contact us.
+We will do our best to assist you and address your accessibility needs.

 Please Note: You must stop here to get your ADA wristband credential.

-There will be an Access Center conveniently located inside the entrance of the venue.
-At the Access Center you can:
+There will be an Accessibility Services kiosk conveniently located inside the venue.
+At this location, you can:

-- DO NOT remove your wristband for the duration the festival
+- DO NOT remove your wristband for the entire duration of the event

-- One companion wristband will be issued for each disabled patron, exceptions will be made for families with young children
+- One companion wristband will be issued for each disabled patron

-- If a disabled guest wants to switch their companion, please bring the old companion wristband to the Access Center to be reissued
+- If a disabled guest wants to switch their companion, please bring the old companion wristband to the Accessibility Services kiosk to be reissued

-There will be accessible viewing areas made available to ADA patrons who may need to see above the crowd on a number of HARD Summer Music Festival’s stages.
-To gain access to these areas, please visit the Access Center.
+There will be accessible viewing areas made available to ADA patrons at designated stages.
+To gain access to these areas, please visit us at the Accessibility Services kiosk.

 Accessible Viewing Area Policies:

-- Companions may be asked to stand if capacity is reached
+- Companions may be asked to stand in the back if capacity is reached

-- Patrons are not allowed to save spots
+- Patrons are asked to not save spots

-- All service animals must remain by the handler’s side at all times and must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
-In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.
+- All service animals must remain by the handler’s side at all times and must be harnessed, leashed, or tethered.
+If these devices interfere with the service animal’s work or if the handler’s disability prevents the use of these devices, the handler must maintain control of the animal through voice, signal, or other effective controls

-- Anyone bringing an animal will be responsible and liable for any damage or injury caused by the animal.
+- Anyone bringing an animal will be responsible for and liable for any damage or injury caused by the animal

 - All animals should have legally required vaccinations (which ADA staff may ask to see for verification)